Episcopal Diocese of Atlanta: History

 The Anglican presence in Georgia was established on February 12, 1733, with Christ Church in Savannah, Georgia.
 By 1841, the Diocese of Georgia had been established.
 In 1907 the diocesan convention unanimously voted to divide the diocese, forming the Diocese of Atlanta.
 In December 1907, the Diocese of Atlanta held its first convention at Christ Church in Macon, Georgia.

-In 2007, the diocese celebrated its centennial, and published a history of the diocese: The Diocese of Atlanta: Centennial Celebration 1907–2007, which is available from the Cathedral of St. Philip Book Store, Atlanta, Georgia.
+In 2007, the diocese celebrated its centennial, and published a history of the diocese: The Diocese of Atlanta: Centennial Celebration 1907–2007.

-For much of its history, the Diocese has been one of the fastest-growing in the South, if not the country, due to the almost-geometric expansion of the population of metropolitan Atlanta.
+For much of its history, the diocese has been one of the fastest-growing in the South, if not the country, due to the almost-geometric expansion of the population of metropolitan Atlanta.
 Although evangelical and high-church alternatives have always existed, most congregations generally hold to a Broad Church, moderate-to-liberal theology and middle-of-the-road worship, with some parishes priding themselves on their progressive stances.
 The Atlanta Diocese is thus considerably more liberal than many of the dioceses in the Fourth Province, since the area is home to a large population of highly educated, affluent professionals and white-collar employees, constituencies that have long been a mainstay of the Episcopal Church and that are not present in such large numbers elsewhere in the South.

 On June 26, 2015, Bishop Wright announced that congregations within the Diocese could perform same-sex marriages.